 Simon is a flexible designer and developer, who's been working in the digital industry for 10+ years.
 His approach and versatility has allowed him to work in various environments, ranging from very structured organisations to fairly informal digital agencies and start-ups.

-Simon has worked on the project since inception in 2007 and was the programmer responsible for the original Flash build of the Talking Jobs video player.
+Simon has worked on the project since inceptionand was the programmer responsible for the original Flash build of the Talking Jobs video player.

 Project advisor and learning materials editor